Time Management for Students

-The Time Management Worksheet helps students consider how they will allocate their time for a particular semester/trimester/quarter.
+Balancing the pressures of homework, extracurriculars, paid work, and family obligations can feel overwhelming.
+The Time Management Worksheet helps students consider how they will allocate their time for a particular semester/trimester/quarter with their well-being in mind.
 Students should estimate hours spent in a 7-day week across the following four categories:

 School